Genetic Region Identified for a Children’s Food Allergy

 Division Co-director Supports CCHMC’s National and Global Mission

-During this past year, co-director Amal Assa’ad, MD, has exemplified the national and global mission of Cincinnati Children’s Hospital Medical Center (CCHMC) through her far-reaching dedication and valued efforts to improve child health.
-She has represented CCHMC as an invited speaker at plenary sessions and international symposia at three national meetings in the USA and five international meetings in South America, Europe, Asia, and the Middle East.
+During this past year, co-director Amal Assa’ad, MD, has exemplified the national and global mission of Cincinnati Children’s Hospital Medical Center through her far-reaching dedication and valued efforts to improve child health.
+She has represented Cincinnati Children's as an invited speaker at plenary sessions and international symposia at three national meetings in the USA and five international meetings in South America, Europe, Asia, and the Middle East.
 In addition, she has contributed as a reviewer of the first evidence-based guidelines for food allergy by the World Allergy Organization (WAO), the WAO Diagnosis and Rationale Against Cow Milk Allergy (DRACMA) Guidelines, and as a writer and writing section chair for the NIH Expert Panel on Food Allergy Guidelines.

 Mast Cells Regulate Homeostatic Intestinal Epithelial Migration and Barrier Function